Sunday, March 3, 1918

 On top of that, Sarah noticed an unsettling change in her uncle's demeanor as if something inside him had been snuffed out.
 She wondered if he had lost his mind the way her grandpa had in his eighties, always forgetting things and not really caring about anything ... or anyone.

-This past January over dinner, Sarah dared to ask Albert about his state of health.
+This past January over dinner, Sarah asked Albert about his health.
 He huffed and said he was fine.
 And when she tried to coax out of him how many cars he might restore this year, he snapped back.
 "None of your business!" he said and stormed out of the room.

 When March loomed, Sarah offered to restore cars for Albert but he said, "Over my rotting corpse."
 That led to a heated argument about a woman's place in the world.
 Sarah contended there were women working in factories.
 Building bombs for the war.
 Some even going to the battlefront as nurses.
 Doing some pretty amazing things.
 To that, Albert's responses included "What war?" and "Women building bombs, hah!" and "I'll believe that when I see it."